Docs

 LookupStrategyType deprecated for removal

-LookupStrategyType is used in multi-threaded solving to specify how the solver should match entities and facts between parent and child score directors.
+LookupStrategyType is used in multi-threaded incremental solving to specify how the solver should match entities and facts between parent and child score directors.
 The default value is PLANNING_ID_OR_NONE, which means that the solver will look up entities by their planning ID.
 If the solver doesn’t find anything with that ID, it will throw an exception.

 In a future version of Timefold Solver, we will remove the option of configuring the lookup strategy.
 The behavior will be fixed to the behavior explained above.
 To prepare for this change, remove the use of @PlanningSolution.lookupStrategyType and ensure that your planning entities and problem facts have a @PlanningId-annotated field.